Q1. What is the race distance?

 The Tri a Tri distance race consists of 350m swim – 20km bike – 5km run.

 What are the entry fees for the Dublin City Tri this year?

 How many participants will the Dublin City Tri allow for?

 Is the Dublin City Tri a Triathlon Ireland sanctioned event?

 Yes.
 In order to compete all Dublin City Tri participants must be members of Triathlon Ireland.
 To become a member you may access Triathlon Ireland online at www.triathlonireland.com or pay a €20 day-of-race fee.

 Is the Dublin City Tri a National Series race?

 Yes.
-The Olympic distance race is a National Series race and all those who compete in the race are awarded points based on their performance and finishing time.
+The Sprint distance race is a National Series race and all those who compete in the race are awarded points based on their performance and finishing time.
 For more information see www.triathlonireland.com.
-The Super Sprint distance race is not a National Series race.

-I am traveling from outside of Ireland to get to the race.
+I am travelling from outside of Ireland to get to the race.
 How do I get to Dublin?